 British Wildlife of the Week

 Culling animals is almost always controversial.
 In this day and age, killing wildlife – whatever your goal – can attract attention from people who fundamentally oppose such measures.
-In many cases, culling has questionable motives, other alternatives are available, and the evidence supposedly promoting such a move is scientifically unsound (here at The Nature Nook, we believe that badger culling in an attempt to eradicate bTB falls under this category).
+In many cases, culling has questionable motives, other alternatives are available, and/or the evidence supposedly promoting such a move is scientifically unsound (here at The Nature Nook, we believe that badger culling in an attempt to eradicate bTB falls under this category).
 But, in other cases, when all other reasonable options have been exhausted, culling may be necessary – to protect, for example, a rare species from an introduced, alien predator.
 Several flightless birds in New Zealand have already been wiped out by the introduction of rats, cats, dogs and stoats to their natural environment, and many more still would almost certainly have become extinct had those alien species not been culled.

 Today, we’ll be looking at an introduced species a little closer to home: the ruddy duck.
 It may look completely harmless, but it has nonetheless caused some serious ecological problems outside its natural range.